(IMPlementation to Achieve Clinical Transformation) K12, centered at the Adult

 a variety of adult and child settings addressing HLBS issues.
 The mixture of

 An innovative curriculum

-of courses, seminars, work in progress research meetings, and workshops will
+of courses, seminars, work in progress research meetings (on Tuesday afternoons), and workshops will

 provide scholars with solid training in both basic T4 and health services

 research competencies (e.g., pragmatic trials and CER, T4 frameworks,